movabletype/mt-docs-data-api-reference/data-structures.md

 + uniqueID (string) - The unique ID of this content type.
 Not writable.
 + updatable (boolean) - `true`: Current user can update this content type. / `false`: Current user cannot update this content type.
 Not writable.
 + userDisplayOption (boolean) - `true`: Signed-in user can change display options for edit content data screen of this content type in the CMS admin screen. / `false`: Signed-in user cannot change display options for edit content data screen of this content type in the CMS admin screen.

+## ContentField
++ blog - The site of this content field.
+Not writable.
+    + id (number) - The site ID.
+Not writable. createdBy - Created user of this content field.
+Not writable.
+    + displayName (string) - The display name of this content field creator.
+Not writable.
+    + id (number) - The ID of this content field creator.
+Not writable.
+    + userpicUrl (string) - The URL of this content field creator's userpic.
+The userpic will be made by UserpicThumbnailSize and UserpicAllowRect settings.
+If user does not set own userpic, will be returned empty string.
+Not writable.
++ createdDate (string) - Created date of this content field. (format is iso 8601 datetime) Not writable.
++ description (string) - The description of this content field.
++ id (number) - The ID of this content field.
+Not writable.
++ label (string) - The labeel of this content field.
++ modifiedBy - Last modified user of this content field.
+Not writable.
+    + displayName (string) - The display name of this content field modifier.
+Not writable.
+    + id (number) - The ID of this content field modifier.
+Not writable.
+    + userpicUrl - The URL of this content field modifier's userpic.
+The userpic will be made by UserpicThumbnailSize and UserpicAllowRect settings.
+If user does not set own userpic, will be returned empty string.
+Not writable.
++ modifiedDate (string) - Last modified date of this content field. (format is iso 8601 datetime) Not writable.
++ options (Options) - The field option object.
+The members of this object are different depending on the type of field.
++ type (string) - The field type.
+This property can be set only when creating.
+Available values are follows. `single_line_text`: Single line text field. / `multi_line_text`: Multiple line text field. / `number` Number field. / `url`: URL field. / `date_and_time`: Date and time field. / `date_only`: Date only fiel. / `time_only`: Time only field. / `select_box`: Select box field. / `radio_button`: Radio button field. / `checkboxes`: Checkbox field. / `asset`: Asset (file) type field. / `asset_audio`: Audio asset field. / `asset_video`: Video asset field. / `asset_image`: Image asset field. / `embedded_text`: Embedded text field. / `tags`: Tag field. / `list`: List field. / `tables`: Table field. / `content_type` Content type field. / `categories`: Category set field.
++ uniqueID (string) - The unique ID of this content field.
+Not writable.
++ updatable (boolean) - `true`: Current user can update this content field. / `false`: Current user cannot update this content field.
+Not writable.